 You must complete and mail an Application for Individual Record Information (IR 002) if:

 All parties must complete one of the application packets below and submit the request to the DMV Records Section in Carson City.
-These forms are also available on our Fax on Demand service.

 Please contact the Records Section for fee quotes and other details if you desire a custom query or statistical reports.